douglasJovenil/analog-light-intensity-meter/README.md

 # Analog Light Intensity Meter

-Circuit project of a light intensity meter without use of microcontrollers.
-The main idea was to develop a circuit using only basics electronics components as LDR, LED, resistors and opamps to create a ADC to read the voltage on LDR.
-Besides that, we have 9 LED's indicating the light intensity, where 9 LED's on means a high luminosity and all LED's off means a low luminosity.
+A light intensity meter without using microcontrollers.
+The main idea is to develop a circuit using only basics electronics components such as LDRs, LEDs, resistors and op-amps to create an ADC to read the voltage on the LDR.
+There's also 9 LEDs indicating the light intensity, where 9 LEDs on means a high luminosity and all LEDs off means a low luminosity.

 ## 💻 Project